dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 http://domain.com/sites/windwalker/flower/sakuras
 ```

-The RAW route used to store in database, the PATH route used to print in HTML, the FULL route used to redirect.
+The RAW route is used for storing in a database, the PATH route used when outputing in HTML, the FULL route used for redirects.

 ## Build Route in Controller

-If you are in controller, we can use PackageRouter to build route, it is more safer because we can auto get current package routes.
+Within the controller, we can use PackageRouter to build route, it is safer because we can auto get the current package's routes.

 ``` php
 // Original way, we have to know package name